 7.1 The Council has managed to operate within its budget for 2015/16 whilst continuing work to achieve the vision, outcome and priorities for the Falkirk Council area.
-Strong financial management and medium term planning have been essential in supporting the Council as a whole in this endeavour.
+Financial management and medium term planning have been essential in supporting the Council as a whole in this endeavour.
+However, it is recognised that further work is required in this area.
 Given the pressures facing the Council in the future, financial planning will continue to be critical to the success of the organisation.

-Bryan Smail, CPFA MBA Chief Finance Officer Councillor Craig Martin Leader of Falkirk Council Mary Pitcaithly Chief Executive of Falkirk Council
+Bryan Smail, CPFA MBA Chief Finance Officer 26 September 2016 Councillor Craig Martin Leader of Falkirk Council 26 September 2016 Mary Pitcaithly Chief Executive of Falkirk Council 26 September 2016